Fifth in the series: The Principles of Organzing

 Labor’s own eager cooperation with the Cold War agenda undermined our unions and our way of life at home.
 That was the price we all paid so union officials could be “team-players” and reap the illusory benefits of the machine: status, minor concessions and patronage positions in city, state and national machines.

 The domestic counterpart of the Cold War was the mid-century social contract, also called the labor-capital accord.
 The truly national mobilization during WWII opened new vistas for workers, women, and minorities both racial and sexual.
-While an unprecedented feeling of national unity was momentarily forged, rising expectations also fueled the emerging labor and social movements.
+An unprecedented feeling of national unity was momentarily forged and rising expectations fueled the emerging labor and social movements.

 Unions were reluctantly tolerated as long as labor officials agreed to management’s right to be the sole authority governing business.

-Both the limits and benefits of the mid-century social contract were formalized first by the 1947 Taft-Hartley Act and then the 1950 UAW contact remembered as the “Treaty of Detroit.”2.
+Both the limits and benefits of the mid-century social contract were formalized first by the 1947 Taft-Hartley Act which was supported by Democrats who joined with Republicans to override Truman’s veto of what he called the “slave labor act.”
+The other pillar of the deal between labor and capital was the 1950 UAW contact remembered as the “Treaty of Detroit.”2.
 Taft-Hartley purged radicals, stripped unions of powerful tactics and promoted “right to work” laws, while the Treaty of Detroit set the pattern for increased material benefits for millions of workers.

 The benefits of the 1950 UAW contract was the result of years of rank and file power.
 Such power, dependent on organizing and activism, is always insecure and could in no way be guaranteed by deals at the top.
-Taft-Hartley on the other hand, was a bi-partisan act of Congress with decisive support from Democrats, who joined Republicans in overriding Truman’s veto.
-Needless to say, the Treaty of Detroit has been “repealed” while Taft-Hartley is all too alive and well.
+Taft-Hartley Needless to say, the Treaty of Detroit has been “repealed” while Taft-Hartley is all too alive and well.

-At that key moment in US history, labor made an admittedly tough but fateful compromise and chose to pursue private welfare plans rather than commit to the struggle for universal health care, such as that proposed by President Truman in 1945.
-Health care as an exclusive right of membership eventually undermined itself by allowing employers to cry competition and lower benefits in a “race to the bottom.”
+At that key moment in US history, labor made an admittedly tough but fateful compromise and chose to pursue private welfare plans rather than commit to the struggle for universal health care, such as that proposed by Truman in 1945.

 Next: Working Idealism In